 The Mystic Krewe of Covington was organized in 1951 as the Krewe of KaaCee after the initials of the Knights of Columbus (KC), the krewe's founding group.
 This organization is one of the oldest carnival krewes rolling in St. Tammany Parish.
 Rolls just after the Krewe of Covington Lions Club parade.

-**Immediately after the parades (about 12pm), the public is invited to the Covington Trailhead for a two-hour post-parade celebration featuring entertainment, food and family fun.
+**Immediately after the parades (about 12pm), the public is invited to the Covington Trailhead for a post-parade celebration featuring entertainment, food and family fun.
 The Lions Club supports the cost of exams and eyeglasses for low-income individuals.

 Krewe of Chahta